-Prior to law school, Ms. Yee-Garcia worked in university admissions and administration at Washington and Lee University, St. Lawrence University and Vanderbilt University.
+Prior to joining Orrick, Alexis was a legal fellow at the California Department of Social Services.
+Prior to law school, Alexis worked in university admissions and administration at Washington and Lee University, St. Lawrence University and Vanderbilt University.
 While at Vanderbilt, she directed a number of community outreach organizations, including the nation's oldest and largest Alternative Spring Break program.

 - Various internal investigations on behalf of a Fortune 50 company involving alleged inventory manipulation

 - Representation of a Fortune 500 company in an investigation by the Securities and Exchange Commission into compliance with Bank Secrecy Act reporting requirements

 - Representation of a public company in a securities class action alleging violations of Sections 11 and 12(a) of the Securities Act of 1933, including favorable settlement of all claims

 - Representation of the former General Counsel of a public company in an SEC enforcement action alleging backdating of stock options, including resolution on a non-fraud basis prior to trial

 - Pro bono representation of a class of immigrants detained in northern California, including successful settlement granting increased telephone access for legal representation for those individuals

 - Pro bono representation in support of greater liability for negligent firearms dealers